stoychevvasko/Telerik-Academy-Homeworks---2016-2017/Module 2/Unit Testing/README.md

 ***Test code is annotated using custom attributes:***
 - [TestClass] - denotes a class holding unit tests
 - [TestMethod] - denotes a unit test method
-- [ExpectedException] - test causes an exception - MSTest version 1 only - depricated
+- [ExpectedException] - test causes an exception - MSTest version 1 only - deprecated
 - [Timeout] - sets a timeout for test execution
 - [Ignore] - temporary ignored test case
 - [ClassInitialize], [ClassCleanup] - setup / cleanup logic for the testing class